 Artificial intelligence has the potential to impact the way an organization serves its clients’ needs and interests.
-CFA Institute members and the wider investment community should consider the impact these technological advances might have on ethics and professionalism.
+We consider the impact these technological advances might have on ethics and professionalism.

 Artificial Intelligence and Its Potential Impact on the CFA Institute Code of Ethics and Standards of Professional ConductRead the full report (PDF)